jackolney/travis-ci-latex-pdf/README.md

 * You need to specify how much times to compile.
 * Build time is very long.

-Build time MWE: 5-8 minutes
+Build time example file: 5-8 minutes

 Want this?
 Instructions [below](#tinytex).